nina-z-zhang/GA4-Traffic-Source-Dashboard-/README.md

 ## Dashboard Design — What I Built & Why

 ### Controls & Filters
 The dashboard opens with three interactive filters: **Session Default Channel Group**, **Device Category**, and a **Date Range picker**.
-These are not decorative — they power the cross-filtering logic that makes the entire dashboard reactive.
-A marketing analyst can click "Paid Search" in the donut chart or filter by "Mobile" in the dropdown and every single chart and table updates instantly.
-This means one dashboard serves multiple use cases: a channel owner auditing their own traffic, a manager doing a device breakdown, or an exec checking a specific date window.
+With cross-filtering enabled, it makes the entire dashboard reactive.
+If you click e.g. "Paid Search" in the donut chart or filter by "Mobile" in the dropdown every single chart and table updates.
+This enables the dashboard to serve multiple use cases and analysis goals.

-### Scorecards — The 30-Second Health Check
+### Scorecards — Quick overview
-The five scorecards at the top (Sessions, Total Users, Engagement Rate, Avg.
-Engagement Time, Conversions) are designed to answer "are we healthy?" in under 30 seconds.
-Each card includes a sparkline trend and a percentage change vs. the prior period.
-I deliberately included both volume metrics (Sessions, Users) *and* quality metrics (Engagement Rate, Avg.
-Time) side-by-side because they tell opposite stories in this dataset — and that tension is the core insight.
-A dashboard that only shows sessions would mask a serious engagement problem.
+Looking at the five scorecards at the top (Sessions, Total Users, Engagement Rate, Avg.
+Engagement Time, Conversions) you can quickly answer if the business is "healthy".
+I included a sparkline trend and a percentage change vs. the previous year.
+I  included volume metrics (Sessions, Users) as well as quality metrics (Engagement Rate, Avg.
+Time) which showed me the core problem in this dataset.
+Sessions and users increased but they struggle with engagement.

 ### Donut Chart — Top Channels by Users
-The donut gives an immediate visual of channel share.
-I chose a donut over a bar chart here because the goal is proportional comparison, not absolute ranking — and because it doubles as a filter control.
+This chart enables an proportional comparison of channels.
 Clicking any slice cross-filters the entire dashboard to that channel only.
 The near-equal slice distribution (~10% each for most channels) also flags something important: no single organic channel dominates, which means Direct traffic is artificially inflating the share.

-### Time Series — Users vs. New Users & Conversions (Separate Charts)
+### Time Series — Users vs. New Users; Conversions
-I split these into two separate time series rather than one combined chart.
-The **Users vs. New Users** chart tracks acquisition health — are we growing the base or just re-engaging the same people?
+The **Users vs. New Users** chart tracks acquisition health.
+Answers: Are we growing the base or re-engaging the same people?
 The **Conversions** chart tracks purchase intent independently.
-Keeping them separate makes it easier to spot divergence: a traffic spike that doesn't produce a conversion spike is a signal problem (wrong audience), not a volume problem.

-### Channel Performance Table — Acquisition + Behavior + Conversions in One View
+### Channel Performance Table — Acquisition + Behavior + Conversions
-This is the analytical core of the dashboard.
+This is the core analytical part of the dashboard.
 I structured it across three column groups — Acquisition (Sessions, Active Users, New Users), Behavior (Engagement Rate, Views per Session, Avg.
-Engagement Time), and Key Events/Conversions (Key Events, Purchase Revenue) — because that mirrors the actual marketing funnel.
-You can see not just who shows up, but how they behave, and whether they convert.
-Conditional formatting highlights high values in blue and low values in yellow, making underperformers visually obvious without needing to sort manually.
+Engagement Time), and Key Events/Conversions (Key Events, Purchase Revenue).
+The table mirrors the marketing funnel.
+You can see for each channel group, who got acquired, how they behave, and whether they convert.

 ### Landing Page Performance Table
-The bottom table answers a different question: not which channel brought the user, but which page they landed on and how engaged they were.
-This is critical for UX and paid campaign teams — it shows where ad traffic should point, which organic pages are already high-performing, and where the homepage is leaking users.
+This table answers which page the user landed on and how engaged they were.

 ---

 ## Business Insights — Answering the Questions

-> 💡 Each insight includes a **How I got here** section showing exactly which table or chart I looked at and what calculations I ran — so you can verify or replicate the logic directly in the dashboard.

----

-### 1. Volume ≠ Quality: Direct Traffic Is Dominating — But It Shouldn't Be
+### 1. Volume ≠ Quality: Direct Traffic is dominating ... but engagement is low
 Direct traffic accounts for **71,505 sessions (66% of all traffic)**, generating the most revenue in absolute terms ($97,542).
 But its engagement rate is only **22.6%** and average engagement time is just 37 seconds — the worst of any meaningful channel.
-This means the majority of sessions are low-intent: people landing and leaving quickly, possibly from bookmarks, dark social, or misattributed sources.
+This means the majority of sessions are low-intent: people landing and leaving quickly.
 Direct is the biggest channel by volume but the weakest by quality.
-The traffic surge (+43% sessions) is largely driven by Direct, which explains why overall engagement rate dropped 39.9% even as total volume grew — more traffic, but most of it shallow.
+The traffic surge (+43% sessions) is largely driven by Direct, which explains why overall engagement rate dropped by 39.9% even as total volume grew.

 <details>
 <summary>📊 How I got to this insight</summary>